ceri-num/git/tutos/basics.md

 .git
 ```

-__git init__ initialize a directory as a local git repository so that we can then track versions of files inside this directory.
+__git init__ initializes a directory as a local git repository so that we can then track versions of files inside this directory.

 ## Local repository